MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/aad-account.md

 After you've set up the Microsoft Entra ID association, you can add users at **Account settings** > **User management** on the Partner Center.
 Each user has full access the extensions available in the program.
 You can also add groups of users, or add Microsoft Entra ID applications, to grant them access to your Partner Center account.

-For more information about adding users, see [Users, groups, and applications in Azure Active Directory](/windows/uwp/publish/add-users-groups-and-azure-ad-applications) in the Windows UWP documentation.
+For more information about adding users, see [Users, groups, and applications in Microsoft Entra ID](/windows/uwp/publish/add-users-groups-and-azure-ad-applications) in the Windows UWP documentation.

 <!-- ====================================================================== -->